-3.23 Paragraph 3.9 of the School Admissions Code requires each local authority to have a Fair Access Protocol to ensure that, outside the normal admissions round, a place at a suitable school is secured quickly for unplaced children, especially the most vulnerable.
-It also requires local authorities to ensure that no school is required to take a disproportionate number of children with challenging behaviour.
-In circumstances set out in its local authority's Fair Access Protocol, an admission authority may refuse to admit a child outside the normal admissions round even though places are available (see paragraph 3.12 of the School Admissions Code).
+3.22 Paragraph 3.14 of the School Admissions Code requires each local authority to have a Fair Access Protocol to ensure that, outside the normal admissions round, a place at a suitable school is secured quickly for unplaced and vulnerable children, and those who are having difficulty in securing a school place in-year.
+It also requires local authorities to ensure that no school is required to take a disproportionate number of children who have been permanently excluded from other schools, who display challenging behaviour18, or who are placed via the Fair Access Protocol.
+In circumstances set out in its local authority's Fair Access Protocol, an admission authority may refuse to admit a child outside the normal admissions round even though places are available (see paragraph 3.16 of the School Admissions Code).

-3.24 The allocation of a place in accordance with a Fair Access Protocol does not override a parent's right to appeal against refusal of a place at any school for which they have applied.
+3.23 The allocation of a place in accordance with a Fair Access Protocol does not override a parent's right to appeal against refusal of a place at any school for which they have applied.
 If an application has been refused despite there being places available, the governing body must present their case for refusal, demonstrating how admission of the child would prejudice the provision of efficient education or efficient use of resources.
 When considering such an appeal, in addition to considering the appellant's arguments for their child to be admitted, the panel must take account of the requirements set out in the local authority's Fair Access Protocol.
 The panel must carefully consider whether the presenting officer has clearly proven that admission of the child would be prejudicial to the school or other children.